An estimate of canonical dimension of groups based on Schubert calculus: Introduction

 \subsection{Funding}

-This research was partly supported by the Pacific Institute the Mathematical Sciences fellowship.
+This research was partly supported by the Pacific Institute for the Mathematical Sciences fellowship.
 The author also thanks Max Planck Institute for Mathematics in Bonn for its financial support and hospitality.
+This work was partially completed at the Department of Mathematical Sciences, KAIST and was partially supported by Samsung Science and Technology Foundation under Project Number SSTF-BA1901-02.
+Support from the Basic Research Program of HSE University is gratefully acknowledged (HSE-BR-2025-061), and the author especially thanks Laboratory of Algebraic Geometry and its Applications of HSE University for hospitality.